Announcement of the 12th Japan-Mongolia Public-Private Joint Meeting: New Opportunities for Japan-Mongolia Economic and Trade Cooperation in the Year

 Key Chapter Title List

-1. Introduction: Conference Background and Organizers
+- Opening: Conference Background and Organizers

-2. Schedule and Venue Information
+- Schedule and Venue Information

-3. Conference Agenda Overview
+- Conference Agenda Overview

-4. Topic 1: Opening Remarks and Speeches by Organizer Representatives
+- Topic 1: Opening Remarks and Speeches by Organizer Representatives

-6. Key Areas for Japanese Presentations
+- Key Areas of Japanese Presentations

-7. Key Areas for Mongolian Presentations
+- Key Areas of Mongolian Presentations

-8. Conference Closing and Summary Remarks
+- Conference Conclusion and Closing Remarks

-9. Follow-up Event: Lunch Reception
+- Follow-up Event: Lunch Reception

-10. Conference Language and Fee Information
+- Conference Language and Fee Information

-11. Registration Method and Deadline
+- Registration Method and Deadline

-12. Contact Information and Secretariat
+- Contact Information and Secretariat

 Document Introduction

-The remainder of the document provides practical information required for participation, including that the conference will provide Japanese-Mongolian simultaneous interpretation, participation is free of charge, and the application process involves email registration via a designated form, with a deadline of November 18, 2025.
+The remainder of the document provides practical information required for participation, including that the conference will offer Japanese-Mongolian bilingual simultaneous interpretation, participation is free of charge, and the application process involves email registration via a designated form, with a deadline of November 18, 2025.
 The responsible contact party is the Secretariat of the Japan-Mongolia Economic Committee (located within ROTOBO).
 Overall, this announcement document is not merely a conference notice but also an authoritative text reflecting the bilateral economic cooperation priorities jointly recognized and actively promoted by the governments and business communities of Japan and Mongolia for the year 2025.
-It provides immediate, official agenda-based material for analyzing the dynamics of regional economic cooperation in Northeast Asia, particularly the complementary cooperation models between resource-rich countries and developed economies.
+It provides immediate, official agenda-based evidence for analyzing the dynamics of regional economic cooperation in Northeast Asia, particularly the complementary cooperation models between resource-rich countries and developed economies.